Don't stop dreaming, start planning!

 DOCUMENTS YOU MIGHT NEED

 Ready to hit the road?
 Are you ready though?
-There are a few things which you need to plan ahead of your travel, and getting yourself a passport is one of them.
+There are a few things which you need to plan ahead of your travel, and getting yourself a valid passport in time is key.

 The European Health Insurance Card (EHIC) is a free card that gives you access to medically necessary, state-provided healthcare during a temporary stay in any of the 28 EU countries, Iceland, Lichtenstein, Norway and Switzerland, under the same conditions and at the same cost (free in some countries) as people insured in that country.

 The European Youth Card is a card for young people offering a large number of discounts on culture, travel, accommodation, shopping and services in most European countries.
-The Young Scot National Entitlement Card is available free of charge to everyone aged 11-26 living in Scotland.
-You can use it for money off the things you love, exclusive Rewards, Proof-of-Age and much more.
+If you live in Scotland and are aged 11-26, you can also get the Young Scot National Entitlement Card for things like money-off, exclusive rewards and proof-of-age.

 RELOCATION AND TRAVEL ADVICE

-Check the government's advice for travel to a specific country.
+Check the UK Government's advice for travel to a specific country.
 This includes safety and security, terrorism, local laws and customs, entry requirements, health and money.

 Moving overseas?
 Leaving your hometown for the first time?
 No idea where to start and how to organise your move?
-We’ve got the answers!
+We’ve got the information.

-A handy risk assessment of various international locations, including the Travel Risk Map.
-Trip to Rio, international assignment in Kosovo, or layover in Istanbul – map your location risk profile.
+A risk assessment of various international locations, including the Travel Risk Map.
+From a trip to Rio to an international assignment in Kosovo, or a layover in Istanbul, you can map your location risk profile.

-Did you know learning a new language can help you get a fulfilling experience during your travels?
+Learning a new language can help you get a fulfilling experience during your travels.
 Find out how your trip abroad can help you improve your fluency with our tips and tricks.

-Learning a new language is a long road and pouring over textbooks can sometimes feel like a chore.
+Learning a new language is a long road and poring over textbooks can feel like a chore.
 So here are our top tips for including language learning in your daily life.

 USEFUL TOOLS AND TIPS

-Before going on a trip, you need a plan: take care of your travels documents and health requirements, come up with a sound itinerary, and check out discount cards, guides and online travel portals – this is a complete step-by-step guide to make sure you didn’t forget anything.
+A step-by-step guide to check you have everything.
+Before going on a trip, you need a plan: ensure you have the right travel documents and health requirements, research a sound itinerary, and check out discount cards, guides and online travel portals.

-Travelling independently for the first time is an exciting thing, but it can be scary.
-It doesn’t have to be though - following these guidelines will take away a lot of your worries!
+Travelling independently for the first time is exciting, but it can be scary.
+Following these guidelines will take away a lot of your worries!

-“As a budget backpacker I usually stay in hostels and find ways to save money wherever possible, and I try to be environmentally sustainable” – Kieran from Wales will help you plan your travel!
+“As a budget backpacker I usually stay in hostels and find ways to save money wherever possible, and I try to be environmentally sustainable” – seasoned traveller Kieran from Wales will help you plan your adventure.